Yellow birch (Betula alleghaniensis)

 Form

-Large trees can reach heights of 60 to 70 feet and trunk diameter can reach 24 to 36 inches.
-In the open, trunks are usually short and divide into numerous large ascending limbs that form a broad open crown.
-Under forest conditions, trunks are tall and clear of limbs.
+Large trees can reach heights of 60 to 70 feet, with trunk diameters of 24 to 36 inches.
+In open areas, trunks are usually short and divide into numerous large, ascending limbs that form a broad, open crown.
+In forest conditions, trunks are tall and clear of limbs.

 Bark

-Bark is yellow-gray or straw color and peels freely into thin papery layers that produce a ragged appearance on the main stem and lower branches.
-Twigs are light brown, lustrous, and have a slight wintergreen smell.
+The bark is yellow-gray or straw-colored, peeling freely into thin, papery layers that give the main stem and lower branches a ragged appearance.
+Twigs are light brown, lustrous, and emit a slight wintergreen smell.

 Leaf

-Leaves are simple and alternate on stem, usually between 3 to 5inches long.
-Shape is oval to oblong.
-Edges are deeply and finely toothed.
-Color is dull dark green on upper surface and paler beneath.
+Leaves are simple, alternate on the stem, and usually 3 to 5 inches long.
+They are oval to oblong, with deeply and finely toothed edges.
+The upper surface is dull dark green, the underside paler.
 Leaves are much larger than paper birch and turn bright yellow in autumn.

 Fruit (seed)